graceadler64/LIS545-Invisible-Illnesses-and-or-Disabilities/README.md

 C. Final Report files

 C.1.
+Term Project: Final Report.docx: This .docx file compiles the information from multiple scholarly documents into one full and complete report.
+The aforementioned documents are listed below.

 C.2.
 Term Project_ Data and Metadata Profile.docx: This .docx file will be included both inside of the Final Report.
 This document describes and analyzes the data and metadata as encountered in the original repository of FigShare.

 C.3.
-Repository Profile: This .docx file will be included both inside of the Final Report.
+Term Project_ Repository Profile.docx: This .docx file will be included both inside of the Final Report.
 It is a description and analysis of the repository ICPSR.

 C.4.
 Final Considerations: This information will be included in the final report file.